docker/docs/docker-hub/dsos-program.md

 ![The insights and analytics tab on the Docker Hub website](images/insights-and-analytics-tab.png)

-You can use the view to select the time span you want to view analytics data and export the data in either a summary or raw format.
+You can select the time span for which you want to view analytics data.
+You can also export the data in either a summary or raw format.

 ### Vulnerability analysis